Peak Classic Trials Club

 O 50’s on modern bikes

-One class for riders over 50 years of age as at January 1st 2017 age bonus points as per Over 60’s championship.
-A minimum of 9 points scoring rounds completed to qualify for an award.
-All completed rounds to count for final Championship score.
+For riders over 50 years of age as at January 1st 2018 age bonus points for over 60’s as per Over 60’s championship.
+A minimum of 9 points scoring rounds entered to qualify for an award.
+All rounds to count for final Championship score.
 Riders may ride whichever route they desire.
 Riders under 50 years of age are welcome to ride as a guest but will NOT score Championship points.

 We have always struggled with attracting enough observers at our events to ensure that all of the sections are manned.
 From now on we will not only be giving £5 as a token of our appreciation to all observers who sign on and man their section for the whole event but should any of our members decide to observe instead of riding then providing they sign on as an observer before the start of the event, so as not to jeopardize their chances in the Club Championship, they will be awarded 10 Championship points for the event in which they observed in addition to the £5 as a token of our appreciation.
 An observer can opt if they prefer to defer their £5 instead having it deducted from a riders entry fee.
 However only one discount per rider is allowed.

 Riders of British Bikes of 350cc and over will receive 3 bonus Championship points in addition to their placing score.

 Rigid Machines all classes

 All member riders of rigid machines will receive 3 bonus Championship points in addition to their placing score.